 Direct payments accepted by carers will endanger their ability to secure further work with Greenway Care Connect.

-Do carers work on bank holidays?
+Do care workers work on bank holidays?

 Whose car will be used when driving clients ?